Vitalos logo

 High

-Neutrophils are the most abundant type of white blood cells and are essential in defending the body against bacterial infections.
-Their count helps assess immune status.
+Neutrophils are the most abundant type of white blood cell and are the primary responders to bacterial infections.
+They are phagocytic cells that engulf and destroy microorganisms.

 Eosinofile